-Things To Do After Installing Ubuntu 21.10 & 20.04
+Better Things To Do After Installing Ubuntu 24.04

 Ubuntu releases a new version every six months.
-However, most of the stuff you may need to do after installing the new version are generally the same.
-This article will guide you through enhancing your new system.
-No matter what supported version of Ubuntu you use, you can follow those steps.
+However, most of the stuff you may need to do after installing any new version is generally the same.
+This article will guide you through enhancing your new Ubuntu 24.04 system, but you can also follow the same instructions no matter what Ubuntu version you use.

-Please don’t look at those things as mandatory; Pick what’s best for your user experience and needs, and leave the rest of them.
+Please don’t look at these things as mandatory: Pick what’s best for your user experience and needs, and leave the rest of them.
 You don’t have to apply everything on this list.

-Currently, the latest LTS version of Ubuntu is 20.04 LTS, and the non-LTS version is 21.10.
-You can download it from the official Ubuntu website.
+Currently, the latest LTS version of Ubuntu is 24.04 LTS, which will be supported with updates up to 2029, and up to 2036 for Ubuntu Pro users.

 After installation, the first thing to do is updating your OS.
-You’ll have to update the package information and fetch it from the available repositories in order to be able to install new software.
-To do it, run the following command in the Terminal app (Press Ctrl + Alt + T to launch it):
+You’ll have to update the package information and fetch it from the available repositories in order to be able to install any new updates.

+To do that, just run the following command in the Terminal app (Press Ctrl + Alt + T to launch it):

 sudo apt update